diku-dk/futhark/docs/language-reference.rst

 ``{ decs }``
 ............

 Returns a module that contains the given definitions.
+The resulting module defines any name defined by any declaration that is not ``local``, *in particular* including names made available via ``open``.

 ``import "foo"``
 ................